Union-Find Algorithm

 .

-For example, in the previous graph, any two different points from 0 to 9 are not connected, and calling connected
+For example, in the graph above, any two different nodes from 0 to 9 are not connected.
+Calling connected

-will return false, resulting in 10 connected components.
+returns false, and there are 10 connected components.

-, then 0 and 1 become connected, reducing the connected components to 9.
+, then 0 and 1 become connected, and the number of connected components drops to 9.

-Now, you should have a rough understanding of what dynamic connectivity is.
-The key to the Union-Find algorithm lies in the efficiency of the union
+So now you should have a rough idea of what dynamic connectivity is.
+The key to the Union-Find algorithm is how fast the union

 and connected